 While legitimate insurance disputes can arise regarding covered perils, methods of repair or the value of a claim, there are other insurance disputes rooted in bad faith conduct by insurance companies.
-In such situations, insurers sometimes work diligently to find a defensible position to deny coverage or to avoid adequately investigating the claim.
+Insurers work diligently to find a defensible position to deny coverage or to avoid adequately investigating the claim.
 When insurance companies engage in bad faith practices, they can be liable for damages that exceed the value of the claim.
-These damages might include liability for attorney fees and punitive damages.
+These damages might include liability for attorney fees, consequential damages, and punitive damages.
 Insurance companies aggressively defend against bad faith claims because a settlement or judgment can be extremely costly.
-This blog post provides an overview of bad faith liability from the insurance company perspective to help policyholders understand what they are facing in these cases.

 Insurance policies generally are comprised of four sections:

-The benefits offered under a policy, such as indemnity or coverage for property damage is described in this portion of the policy.
-The coverage section of the policy will be involved in most bad faith claims because this section of the policy enumerates the benefits a policyholder is entitled to under the policy.
+The benefits offered under a policy, such as indemnity or coverage for property damage is described in the policy.
+The coverage section of the policy will be involved in most denied claims because this section of the policy enumerates the benefits a policyholder is entitled to under the policy.

-Defenses to bad faith claims raised by an insurance company usually originate in other parts of the policy.
+Defenses to denied claims raised by an insurance company usually originate in other parts of the policy.
 The definition section of the policy, for example, might be referenced by the insurer because key definitions more specifically describe and limit the benefits provided in the coverage section.

-Insurers also might base their defense to a bad faith claim on the failure of an insured to satisfy a condition.
+Insurers also might base their defense to a denied claim on the failure of an insured to satisfy a condition.
 Conditions are requirements that impose duties on an insured under a policy.
-If a policyholder does not comply with a condition precedent to coverage, the insured’s claim might not be valid, so the insurer typically will not be liable for bad faith.
+If a policyholder does not comply with a condition precedent to coverage, the insured’s claim might not be valid, so the insurer typically will not be liable.
 While policy disputes based on conditions can be factual based on relevant evidence, they also can be a matter of law which is determined by a judge.
 Common types of conditions that impact bad faith litigation include:

 - Duties following a loss (e.g. notice of loss, sworn proof of loss)